sdemanas/ZinkCam/README.md

 # ZinkCam
-ZinkCam is an open source android application which clicks photographs with a retro polaroid filter
+ZinkCam is an open source ios application which clicks photographs with a retro polaroid filter